cristi2019255/MasterThesis2023/README_project.md

 2. Projection errors are taking too long to be generated I do not even know if the way they are computed now is the correct way ...

+3.TODO:
+change back the generate_fast_dbm method so it uses fixed nd data, no interpolation used for spaceNd update the functions descriptions in DBM folder see if Autoencoder results make sense